Skip to main content

 The real shift in ChatGPT shopping is not more buying inside the bot.
 It is OpenAI deciding that discovery travels better than checkout.

-When OpenAI launched Instant Checkout last year, the pitch was straightforward: discover products in ChatGPT, hit buy, confirm your order, and complete the purchase without leaving the chat.
-The launch leaned hard on the idea that agentic commerce could collapse research and transaction into one smooth flow, powered by the Agentic Commerce Protocol and Stripe.
-TechCrunch noted that OpenAI rolled the feature out in September and framed it as a way to make ChatGPT more like an e-commerce hub.
+When OpenAI launched Instant Checkout last year, the pitch was simple: find a product in ChatGPT, hit buy, confirm the order, and complete the purchase without leaving the chat.
+The story leaned hard on the idea that agentic commerce could collapse research and transaction into one flow, with ACP and Stripe helping smooth the path.

 The new product discovery update tells a different story.
-OpenAI is now talking about product discovery, not native checkout, as the place where ChatGPT adds the most value.
-The company says users can browse visually, compare options side by side, upload inspiration images, and see more up-to-date pricing, reviews, and product details.
-Under the hood, ACP is being expanded to support discovery feeds and promotions so merchants can supply better catalog data without handing the entire conversion moment to OpenAI.
+OpenAI is now emphasizing browsing, visual inspiration, comparison, and merchant-fed catalog data.
+Under the hood, the company says ACP is expanding to support discovery feeds and promotions, which helps merchants supply richer product information without handing the entire conversion moment to OpenAI.

-That shift matters because it changes what success looks like.
-The old version tried to turn ChatGPT into a place where transactions close.
-The new version is happy to be the place where decisions get narrower, faster, and more informed.
+That matters because it changes what success looks like.
+The old vision tried to make ChatGPT the place where the sale closed.
+The new one is happy to make ChatGPT the place where the options get narrower, clearer, and easier to act on somewhere else.

 A conceptual figure showing ChatGPT narrowing product choices before handing the shopper into a merchant-owned checkout path.

-The handoff paths also matter.
-OpenAI says Shopify merchants already flow into ChatGPT through Shopify Catalog, with purchases completing on the merchant’s own online store through an in-app browser.
-On the same day, OpenAI introduced Walmart’s new in-ChatGPT app, which keeps the user inside a tailored Walmart environment with account linking, loyalty, and Walmart payments.
-Those are not the same flow, and the distinction is important: the common thread is merchant control, not one universal checkout box owned by ChatGPT.
+The handoff paths make the pivot even clearer.
+OpenAI says Shopify merchants flow into ChatGPT through Shopify Catalog, with purchases completing on the merchant's own store through an in-app browser.
+Walmart's new in-ChatGPT app keeps users inside a tailored Walmart environment with account linking, loyalty, and Walmart payments.
+Different surfaces.
+Same conclusion.
+Merchants want more control over the last mile.

 The strongest outside signal came from Walmart.
-Search Engine Land reported that Walmart EVP Daniel Danker said purchases completed directly inside ChatGPT converted at one-third the rate of click-out traffic to Walmart’s own site.
-That figure is second-hand reporting and should be treated that way.
-Still, if it is even directionally right, it explains the pivot better than any product copy could.
-Retailers can tolerate a lot of experimentation.
-They get much less philosophical when the supposedly frictionless path converts worse.
+Search Engine Land reported that Walmart EVP Daniel Danker said purchases completed directly inside ChatGPT converted at one-third the rate of click-out traffic to Walmart's own site.
+That figure is second-hand reporting and should be treated carefully, but even directionally it explains a lot.
+Retailers can be very philosophical right up until the conversion rate falls through the floor.

 A conceptual comparison of two merchant handoff paths: a Shopify-style store checkout and a Walmart-style in-ChatGPT app environment.

-The bigger implication is that OpenAI may have found the more durable business position in AI commerce.
-Discovery is a powerful layer even if checkout happens somewhere else.
-If ChatGPT becomes the place where users decide which laptop, rug, serum, or shirt actually fits their needs, OpenAI still sits close to the most valuable part of the journey: the moment before intent hardens into a purchase.
+The bigger implication is that discovery may be the more durable position anyway.
+If ChatGPT becomes the place where people decide which laptop, sofa, skincare bottle, or running shoe actually fits what they need, OpenAI still sits close to the most valuable moment in the journey: the moment before intent hardens into a purchase.

-That pattern fits a broader OpenAI habit.
-We have already seen versions of it in OpenAI’s agents platform shift and in the company’s attempt to shape developer workflow surfaces with Astral.
+That pattern fits the wider OpenAI playbook.
+We have already seen versions of it in OpenAI's agents platform shift and in the broader action-not-answers transition.
 Own the interface.
 Own the protocol.
-Let partners carry more of the operational mess.
-Commerce, unsurprisingly, is trying to force the same lesson.
+Let partners keep more of the operational mess.
+Commerce, unsurprisingly, is trying to teach the same lesson.

-It also lines up with where the market is heading outside OpenAI.
-In January, Google launched its own Universal Commerce Protocol and retailer-facing agent tools.
+It also lines up with where the market is moving outside OpenAI.
+Google has its own retailer-facing agentic commerce tools and protocol push.
 The common idea is not that storefronts disappear.
-It is that AI becomes the layer that mediates discovery while merchants fight to keep the branded environment, customer relationship, and payment stack.
+It is that AI becomes the layer that mediates discovery while merchants fight to keep the branded environment, the customer relationship, and the payments stack.

-The first version of ChatGPT shopping tried to be the place where the sale closed.
-The new version looks more plausible because it stops trying to do everything at once.
+But the strategic move already looks clearer than the first rollout did.
+The original version of ChatGPT shopping tried to be the place where the sale closed.
+The new version looks stronger precisely because it stops trying to do everything at once.

 Source file